OrchardCMS/OrchardCore/src/docs/reference/core/KeyVault.Azure/README.md

 ```

 !!! note
     You should **never check in your client secret into source control** as this defeats the purpose of using a key vault in the first place.
-Instead set your client secret as an environment variable on your machine, create a seperate azurekeyvault.json file and add it to your `.gitignore`, or use user secrets.
+Instead, set your client secret as an environment variable on your machine, create a separate azurekeyvault.json file and add it to your `.gitignore`, or use user secrets.

-In the `Program.cs`, add `UseOrchardCoreAzureKeyVault()` to the Generic Host in `CreateHostBuilder()`.
+In the `Program.cs`, add `AddOrchardCoreAzureKeyVault()` to the Generic Host in `CreateHostBuilder()`.

 ```csharp
 using OrchardCore.KeyVault.Azure;